 The day before the interview

-Finish up any lingering research you need to do and make a list of questions you want to ask during the interview.
+Finish up any lingering research you need to do and add any new questions you want to ask during the interview to your list.
 Look over everything once again to ensure you can bring something to the conversation no matter what direction it goes.

 ✔️ Make sure your workspace is clean